Hacker Who Posted Nudes Of Celebs Like Kirsten Dunst And Jennifer Lawrence Pleads For Shorter Prison Sentence

 “Of course, he was old enough to know better even back then, that the conduct he was engaging in was wrong.
 But he now stands before the Court having matured, accepting responsibility for his actions and not having been in trouble with the law since.”

 The family is also claiming that Garofano has already suffered greatly from the scandal.
-His brother said that he’s in an “emotional prison” while another said “Within hours [of his arrest] George’s scarlet letter was permanent.”
+His brother said that he’s in an “emotional prison,” while another said, “within hours [of his arrest] George’s scarlet letter was permanent.”

 Fourth suspect in celeb nude photo hack pleads guilty: George Garofano was charged Thursday with… https://t.co/2rG06M9QJc https://t.co/JUXb6c4H9D